Friday Exercise 1.2: Plan Joe's Workflow¶

 3. Optimization planning¶

-In order to optimize Joe's overall workflow, we can optimize the following values, based on our test jobs from steps 1 and 2:
+In order to optimize Joe's overall workflow, we can choose the following values, based on our test jobs from steps 1 and 2:

-Memory and disk for both steps: Make sure to examine the log files of your permutation and QTL test jobs, so that you can extrapolate how much memory and disk should be requested in the submit files for the full-scale DAG.
+Make sure to examine the log files of both your permutation and QTL test jobs, so that you can extrapolate how much memory and disk should be requested in the submit files for the full-scale DAG.